jbfink/dhfims2012/preso/02about_me/01_slide.md

 .notes push this one heavy.
 Nothing would make me gladder than to have this entire "Sage-on-the-stage" load of horsehockey devolve into a groovy unconference setup.
 Go through each person in the audience, thank them for showing up :) and ask them *why* they showed up to this.
 What's their motivation?

 !SLIDE
+# an apology #

+.notes Dude.
+I'm last.
+This sort of sucks.
+And I didn't see any of the previous speakers, which also sucks.
+So if I'm going over something that has been gone over what, five or six times before, oh please tell me.
+Please.

+!SLIDE
 # INTERRUPT ME #

 .notes oh yeah.